 This is FRESH AIR.
 I’m David Bianculli, editor of the website TV Worth Watching, sitting in for Terry Gross.
 Today’s guest is songwriter, singer, and guitarist John Prine.
 Prine released his first album in 1971 with several songs that remain staples of his repertoire, inclusive of “Angel From Sir Bernard Law,” “Paradise,” “Sam Stone,” and “Hello In There.”
-Last week, he changed into inducted into the Songwriters Hall of Fame.
+Last week, he was inducted into the Songwriters Hall of Fame.
 This followed an honor he acquired in 2016, while Prine became recognized through the writers’ corporation PEN for lyrics of literary excellence.
-Among the numerous performers who’ve recorded his songs are Johnny Cash, Bonnie Raitt, and Bette Midler.
+The numerous performers who recorded his songs are Johnny Cash, Bonnie Raitt, and Bette Midler.

 It’s undoubtedly a form of terrific that he is nonetheless appearing.
-In 1996, he had an essential neck surgical operation to get rid of a cancerous tumor.
-In 2013, he became operated on once more, this time for lung most cancer.
-But he is made a remarkable comeback, each recording and journeying.
+In 1996, he had an essential neck surgical operation to eliminate a cancerous tumor.
+In 2013, he was operated on once more for lung cancer.
+But he has made a remarkable comeback, each recording and journeying.

 (SOUNDBITE OF JOHN PRINE SONG, “TREE OF FORGIVENESS”)